-Sometime soon one can imagine Elon Musk announcing a Mars Project.
-As with anything he does, it will be done right – carefully choreographed with no production expense spared.
+Sometime soon one can imagine ‘the’ billionaire du jour announcing a Mars Project.
+As with anything they do, it will be done right – carefully choreographed with no production expense spared.
 The multi-year project will cost in the unimaginable billions, and will contemplate great risks, and greater unknowns.
 The exact reward will be uncertain, but it will be described as without equal in the human experience.
 The tease of man’s destiny in the stars will be laid bare for us all to aspire to.

 So why can’t we do this for earth?
-A historic, systemic, global, civic movement with the scale, scope and resources to assure that there’s an earth for Musk’s astronauts to return to?
+A historic, systemic, global, civic movement with the scale, scope and resources to assure that there’s an earth for the billionaire’s astronauts to return to?
 Let’s call it the DEMOS Project.

 Like so many, I have been increasingly concerned with humanity’s inability to deal with the pressing number of convergent, existential issues – from climate change to nuclear proliferation - and so much more.
 Each is a challenge of unprecedented complexity.
 Together, they represent a gordian knot that is beyond comprehension.
 And more and more of us are concluding that we have very little time to address them all - just years, not decades.

 It is not for a lack of faith in humanity - all the inspiration needed can be found in the example of the human story.
 We are on the cusp of a new age where exponentially advancing technologies will eliminate almost all of human want and need.
 But it is also true that the accelerating pace of change and political polarization has left the foundations of our societies – our institutions - less and less resilient.
 The stability and permanence they are designed to afford us, are increasingly legacy systems that hinder our efforts to transform.